-Melissa and Doug Alphabet Peg Puzzle includes a piece for each of the 26 letters in the alphabet.
-A colorful picture under each piece shows an image beginning with the same letter, helping to develop letter recognition and pre-reading skills!
+Melissa and Doug Alphabet Peg Puzzle: It includes a piece for each of the 26 letters in the alphabet.
+A colourful picture under each piece shows an image beginning with the same letter, helping to develop letter recognition and pre-reading skills!
 It also encourages hand-eye, fine motor, and visual perception skills.
-Lift up a letter to reveal a brightly colored picture.
+Lift up a letter to reveal a brightly coloured picture.
 Images under the alphabet pegs start with the letter displayed on the piece, helping your child develop letter recognition and reading skills while still having fun.

-Alphabets are derived from alpha’ and ‘beta’, which are the first two letters of the Greek alphabets.
+Alphabets are derived from alpha’ and ‘beta’, which are the first two letters of the Greek alphabet.

 Helping to develop letter recognition and pre-reading skills!